Toilet training: signs that your child is ready

 Generally, cloth training pants are less absorbent than pull-ups and can feel a little less like a nappy.
 Pull-ups might be handier when you’re going out.

 Wearing training pants is a big move for your child.
 If you celebrate it, the transition will be easier.
-Talk about how grown-up he is and how proud of him you are.
+Talk about how grown-up your child is and how proud you are.

 Out and about while toilet training